ddsoriano/denise-helper/autoemail/README.md

 	python autoemail.py <NUM_RUN>

+NOTE: This programs assumes that you are working in the **hawk** server.
+If you are not working in this server, just change the `basepath` variable in the main of autoemail.py.

 #### Optional arguments:

 - `--make` or `-m` specifies which datasets you want to iterate.
 Choose from `mer`, `emg`, `ieeg`, `feat`, `lang`, or `all`.
 For more than one dataset, separate them with commas.
 Note that `python autoemail.py <NUM_RUN> --make all` is the same as `python autoemail.py <NUM_RUN>`.